 Description – An Introduction To Leatherwork

-On this one-day introductory leatherwork course students will learn how to use leatherworker’s tools, work with a pre-made pattern, accurately cut and prepare leather, then spend an enjoyable afternoon creating the project of their choice.
+On this introductory leatherwork course, students will learn how to use leatherworker’s tools, work with a pre-made pattern, accurately cut and prepare leather, then spend an enjoyable afternoon creating the project of their choice.
 Each student will also master the skill of traditional saddle stitching so that they may continue to practice at home.
-This introductory course places emphasis on teaching students many of the basic skills needed for leatherwork and students should be assured that this professional course will equip them with ample skills to enable them to progress to the next level.
+This introductory day places emphasis on teaching students many of the basic skills needed for leatherwork and students should be assured that the professional tuition given will equip them with ample skills to enable them to progress to the next level.

-Suggested projects suitable for this course include; Belt or belt pouch, small card slip or wallet, small clutch bag or tablet sleeve, mobile phone slip or similar project.
+Suggested projects suitable for this class include; Belt or belt pouch, small card slip or wallet, small clutch bag or tablet sleeve, mobile phone slip or similar project.